FusionAuth/fusionauth-install/README.md

 To test a system go to the related directory and run `vagrant up`.
 You can then visit http://localhost:9011 in your systems browser (on the host) and see if fusionauth started up properly.

-Macos could potentially be tested the same way, but the vagrant boxes aren't legally allowed to be distributed this way so you would have to make your own.
+Macos could potentially be tested the same way, but the vagrant boxes aren't legally allowed to be distributed this way, so you would have to make your own.